Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The only area where the X6 slid was on wired performance.
 When plugged directly into the back of our ISP’s fiber optic modem, we achieve a download speed of 990Mbps/900Mbps upload.
 When plugged into the Netgear however, that performance was cut in half, to 410Mbps down/358Mbps up.
 This is still plenty quick for almost every application we can think of, but losing 1/2 of your speed between two devices isn’t exactly great, either.

 One (admittedly minor) gripe we noticed is that during speed tests where the router was running at max load…it was noisy.
-This is the first time I’ve ever worked with a router that actually made noise when it was under strain, and although it’s barely audible in a room where people are talking at a normal speaking voice, in dead silence it’s pretty much the only thing you can hear.
+This is the first time I’ve ever worked with a router that actually made noise when it was under strain, and although it’s barely audible in a room where people are talking in a normal speaking voice, in dead silence it’s pretty much the only thing you can hear.

 The Nighthawk X6 AC3200 may look a little scary on the surface, but that doesn’t mean you shouldn’t still give it a second look.
 With serious power under the hood and enough features like USB media servers and automated Windows backup tools, the X6 offers a solid combination of hardware and software that should be enough to handle the networking needs of any home.